oneops/oneops.github.io/user/operation/monitors.md

-* Users can set up <a href="/user/design/threshold-definitions.html">Threshold</a> on monitors to
+* Users can set up Threshold on monitors to
 <a href="/user/operation/auto-scale.html">scale</a>, <a href="/user/operation/auto-repair.html">repair</a> or <a href="/user/account/notifications.html">notify</a>.

-There is a predefined set of default <a href="/user/design/threshold-definitions.html">Thresholds</a> that is provided by OneOps which comes implicitly with any environment deployment.
-The app owner has the flexibility to add a new threshold definition that is suitable for the app or to edit an existing <a href="/user/design/threshold-definitions.html">threshold</a>.
+There is a predefined set of default Thresholds that is provided by OneOps which comes implicitly with any environment deployment.
+The app owner has the flexibility to add a new threshold definition that is suitable for the app or to edit an existing threshold.

 To review, add, or edit a threshold, go to your environment in the transition phase, select the specific component (e.g. compute/tomcat).
 Get more details on <a href="/developer/content-development/default-monitor-thresholds.html">Default Monitor Thresholds</a>